Aromatherapy Essential Oil Safety Tips: What You Need to Know

 "An IFPA aromatherapist will never suggest that you use oils neat [undiluted] on your skin, nor advise that you ingest essential oils. . .
 So, if someone suggests you use an essential oil neat or put a drop in your water, please don’t.
 Find another aromatherapist!"

-The federation goes on to say that exceptions happen in some European countries where medical doctors with specialized training sometimes recommend certain dilutions of specific essential oils with patients under their supervision.
+The federation goes on to say that exceptions happen in some European countries where medical doctors with specialized training sometimes recommend certain dilutions of specific essential oils to patients under their supervision.

 Poison Control and First Aid